Fast-ParC: Capturing Position Aware Global Feature for ConvNets and ViTs: Introduction

-In this paper, we construct such a new plug-and-play operator named ParC, combining the merits of both transformers and ConvNets.
-ParC has a global receptive field, since we use global kernels ($K_{h}=H$ or $K_{w}=W$) and adopt circular convolution scheme.
-We then adopt a explicit learnable positional embedding before convolution to keep our model positional sensitive.
-As shown in Fig.~\ref{fig:parc_erf_visualization}, different ConvNet models improve their effective receptive fields to global by simply applying the proposed ParC operator.
-As ParC uses pure convolution operation, it is efficient to be deployed on different platforms.
-Lastly, we take apart 2D convolution into two 1D convolution to overcome the increase in FLOPs/parameters.
-Based on the above design, we achieve the goal of extracting global feature, while still keeping a low cost in terms of space and time complexity.
-Through experiments, we verify the effectiveness of the new operator in a wide range of tasks and models.
-In short, the contribution of this paper can be summarized as the following three points: \begin{enumerate} \item An effective new operator ParC is proposed, combining the merits of both ViTs and ConvNets.
-Experiments demonstrated the advantages of ParC by applying it to a wide ranges of models, including MobileViT\cite{ConvNext}, ResNet50\cite{ResNet}, MobileNetV2\cite{MobileNetV2} and ConvNext\cite{ConvNext}.
-We also evaluate these models on multiple tasks, including classification, detection and segmentation. \item Fast-ParC is proposed to overcome the problem that the complexity of ParC become overwhelming when the resolution of input feature is large.
-Fast-Parc is theoretically equivalent to ParC, e.g. their outputs are identical when given the same input.
-However it is far more efficient than ParC when given a large resolution (e.g. 112\x122).
-Fast-ParC extends the usage scenarios of ParC, making it a more widely applicable operator. \item The internal mechanism of the new operator is analyzed.
-By visualization, we show several distinct differences between ParC and vanilla convolution.
-We show that the effective receptive field (ERF)\cite{ERF2017} of vanilla ConvNet is very limited, while the ParC-based Network has a global ERF indeed.
-We also show by Grad-CAM\cite{GradCAM} that ParC-based networks are more comprehensive than vanilla ConvNets in focusing on the important regions of images.
-We also provide detailed analysis over the difference between ParC and vanilla convolution. \end{enumerate}
+In this paper, we construct a novel plug-and-play operation named ParC, amalgamating the merits of both transformers and ConvNets.
+ParC possesses a global receptive field, achieved through the use of global kernels ($K_{h}=H$ or $K_{w}=W$) and the adoption of a circular convolution scheme, both of which two are indispensable.
+To maintain the positional sensitivity of our operation, we apply an explicit learnable positional embedding in front of the convolution.
+As depicted in Fig.~\ref{fig:parc_erf_visualization}, the ERFs (Effective Receptive Fields) of various ConvNets can be expanded to global by simply substituting the standard convolution with our proposed ParC operation.
+As ParC employs pure convolution operation only, it is efficient to be deployed across diverse platforms.
+To further improve its efficiency, we decompose 2D convolution into two 1D convolutions to mitigate the FLOPs/parameters growth brought by kernel size growth.
+Based on the above design, we achieve the goal of extracting global features while maintaining low computational complexity.
+Through experiments, we validate the effectiveness of the new operation in a broad range of tasks and models.
+In short, the contributions of this paper can be summarized as the following three key points: \begin{enumerate} \item An effective new operation ParC is proposed, combining the merits of both ViTs and ConvNets.
+Experiments demonstrated the advantages of ParC by applying it to a wide range of models, including MobileViT \citep{MobileViT}, ResNet50 \citep{ResNet}, MobileNetV2 \citep{MobileNetV2} and ConvNeXt \citep{ConvNext}.
+We also evaluate these models on multiple tasks, including classification, detection, and segmentation.
+A comparison with dilated convolution is also included to demonstrate its effectiveness. \item Fast-ParC is introduced to tackle the issue of prohibitive complexity when applying ParC to high-resolution input features.
+The Fast-ParC is theoretically equivalent to ParC but significantly more efficient when dealing with feature maps of large resolution (e.g., 112$\times$122).
+Fast-ParC extends the usage scenarios of ParC, making it a more universally applicable operation. \item The internal mechanism of the new operation is analyzed.
+Through visualization, we elucidate several distinct differences between ParC and vanilla convolution.
+We show that the Effective Receptive Fields (ERFs) \citep{ERF2017} of vanilla ConvNets are quite limited, whereas the ParC-based networks possess global ERFs indeed.
+We also demonstrate by Grad-CAM \citep{GradCAM} that ParC-based networks exhibit a more comprehensive focus on the critical regions of images compared to standard ConvNets. \end{enumerate}